daattali/beautiful-jekyll/_posts/2021-09-13-interacting-with-containerd-runtime-for-kubernetes.md

 ## Kubernetes and container runtimes

-Although you probably know what a container runtime is if you are reading this, I want to quickly touch base on the term to avoid the confusion that usually come with Docker and Kubernetes.
+Although you probably know what a container runtime is if you are reading this, I want to quickly touch base on the term to avoid the confusion that usually comes with Docker and Kubernetes.

 ![containerd container runtime](/img/cri.png "containerd container runtime")